MaxVanRaden/War/README.md

 ## Further development possibilities

 Were I to redo this project differently, I think the most interesting alternative route would be to revisit the assumptions I made regarding the game rules.
-As it stands, the deck is shuffled whenever cards are added to the bottom of a player's deck.
+As it stands, cards are shuffled whenever they are added to the bottom of a player's deck.
 However, some versions of the rules allow players to add the cards to the bottom of their deck in an order of their choice.

 This seemingly small difference actually changes the game entirely, because it introduces player choice - and therefore strategy - into the game.
-By counting cards and ordering your cards intentionally, a player can influence the outcome of the game, which introduces two major changes from the version of War that I have implemented.
+By counting cards and ordering their cards intentionally, a player can influence the outcome of the game, which introduces two major changes from the version of War that I have implemented.
 One, it provides a reason to have player interaction with the program, and two, it means that designing a computer-controlled opponent is possible.
 These would both be interesting challenges to consider and implement, and would make the project substantially more complex.